Delaware Museum of Nature & Science

 Under

-Membership tip: Family membership is $95/yr.
-Good value if you visit quarterly — it's the kind of museum kids want to revisit.
+Membership tip: Family membership is good value if you visit quarterly — it's the kind of museum kids want to revisit.

 Getting There